KingSora/OverlayScrollbars/README.md

 OverlayScrollbars comes with two themes called `os-theme-dark` and `os-theme-light`.
 You can use the `scrollbars.theme` option to change the theme.

-Custom themes can be done in multiple ways.
-The easiest and fastest is to use the predefined set of `CSS Custom Properties` aka.
-CSS variables.
-In case those aren't enought you can add custom class names or add custom styling to the existing class names.
+Custom themes can be done in several ways.
+The easiest and fastest way is to use the predefined set of `CSS Custom Properties` aka CSS variables.
+If that's not enough, you can add custom class names or add custom styling to the existing class names.

 ### Styling in depth